MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create-alter.md

 * **The query:**
     * Should reference a single fact table that is the source of the materialized view, include a single summarize operator, and one or more aggregation functions aggregated by one or more groups by expressions.
 The summarize operator must always be the last operator in the query.
     * The source table must be in the same database where the materialized view is defined.
 Cross-cluster/cross-database queries aren't supported.
     * The source table must have [IngestionTime policy](../ingestiontimepolicy.md) enabled (the default is enabled) and can't be enabled for [streaming ingestion](../../../ingest-data-streaming.md).
     * Shouldn't include any operators that depend on `now()` or on `ingestion_time()`.
 For example, the query shouldn't have `where Timestamp > ago(5d)`.
 Limit the period of time covered by the view using the retention policy on the materialized view.
-    * There are several [limitations](materialized-view-overview.md#known-issues-and-limitations) on what can be defined in the query.
+    * There are several [limitations](#create-materialized-view-limitations) on what can be defined in the query.
 The materialized view is always based on a single `fact table`, and may also reference one or more [`dimension tables`](../../concepts/fact-and-dimension-tables.md).

-* **Aggregations:**
     * A materialized view with an `arg_max`/`arg_min`/`any` aggregation can't include any of the other supported aggregation functions.
 A view is either an `arg_max`/`arg_min`/`any` view (those functions can be used together in same view) or any of the other supported functions, but not both in same materialized view.
 For example, `SourceTable | summarize arg_max(Timestamp, *), count() by Id` isn't supported.
     * *Composite* aggregations are currently not supported in the materialized view definition.
 For instance, instead of the following view: `SourceTable | summarize Result=sum(Column1)/sum(Column2) by Id`, you must define the materialized view as: `SourceTable | summarize a=sum(Column1), b=sum(Column2) by Id`.
 During view query time, run - `ViewName | project Id, Result=a/b`.
 The required output of the view, including the calculated column (`a/b`), can be encapsulated in a [stored function](../../query/functions/user-defined-functions.md).
 Users will access the stored function instead of accessing the materialized view directly.